tonghuikang/blog/_posts/2025-10-28-group-relative-policy-optimization.md

 > The policy model only has a single update following each exploration stage.

 This indicates that $\mu = 1$ in their actual training runs.
-Hence, I am not sure why do they include the clip term in the GRPO explanations.
+Hence, I am not sure why they include the clip term in the GRPO explanations.

-If \mu is more than 1, there are some implementation details that are open to interpretation.
+If $\mu$ is more than 1, there are some implementation details that are open to interpretation.

 - Is there a stopping condition?
-Do you run all \mu iterations regardless of whether can you increase the objective function further?
+Do you run all $\mu$ iterations regardless of whether you can increase the objective function further?
 - What is the stopping condition?
 Is this something like all probabilities have reached their clip value?
 What happens if there are tokens that are never able to reach the clip value (probabilities of more than one).
 Or do you instead calculate something like the objective function value and stop if it no longer increases?
 - Before stopping, do you stop computing gradients for some tokens?
 There are tokens that have reached the clip value and there are tokens that have not reached the clip value.
 Do you compute loss only for the tokens that have not reached the clip value?